Edert/NVT/README.md

 # NVT
-NVT - an R package for the evaluation of RNA-Seq normalization methods
+NVT - an R package for the assessment of RNA-Seq normalization methods

 See vignette for details on usage.